Tips for Contest Entries – Part 1

 1. Build a Solid Foundation

 Judges assess entries not just for painting quality, but also overall craftsmanship.
 Minor issues can make or break your chances in a top three contest.
 Imagine that the judges are considering two figures for third place.
-The pieces are fairly equal in painting skill, effectiveness of colour scheme, etc. The judges have to look for small things done better or worse.
-If they spot noticeable mould lines, a gap in a join, or some other kind of workmanship issue, that makes the choice for them.
-If the situation were choosing between a piece that was slightly better painted but has construction problems versus one that is well constructed but slightly less inspired in paint, the latter might win.
+The pieces are fairly equal in painting skill, effective use of colour, etc. The judges start to look for small things that have been done better or worse.
+If they spot noticeable mould lines, a gap in a join, or some other kind of workmanship issue on one figure, the other figure will be selected for the award.
+In a scenario where the judges must choose between a piece that is slightly better painted but has construction problems, versus one that is well constructed but slightly less inspired in paint, the latter is likely to win.

-The importance of this varies some with category as well as with each contest, but the point I want to make is that if you’re looking to be competitive in contests, you need to practice your hobby skills as well as your pure paint skills.
-In an open show like the MSP Open this aspect is a smaller part of what is considered in the Painter category, but basic or egregious issues could still affect your top medal placement potential.
-It is a larger part of what is considered in the Open category, and is important for placing in the top three in the manufacturer categories.
+How important craftsmanship is can vary with the category, or even between competitions, but if you’re looking to make your entries more competitive, you need to practice your hobby skills as well as your pure paint skills.
+Workmanship is a smaller element of consideration in the Painters category at an open show format like the MSP Open, but basic or egregious issues could still affect your maximum medal placement potential.
+Workmanship is a much larger part of what is considered in the Open category.

 Areas to consider: